-A diverse coalition of businesses, community leaders and conservationists are supporting Representative Lois Capps's proposal to protect forest, grass lands, and wild rivers across California’s Central Coast
+A diverse coalition of businesses, community leaders and conservationists are supporting a proposal to protect forest, grass lands, and wild rivers across California’s Central Coast

-The legislation will protect 245,500 acres of wilderness, create two scenic areas encompassing 34,500 acres, and safeguard 159 miles of wild and scenic rivers in the Los Padres National Forest and the Carrizo Plain National Monument.
-Once they become law, these protections will help sustain the area’s quality of life by ensuring clean water for communities, protecting valuable wildlife habitat, and stimulating a vibrant local economy.
+The proposed legislation will protect 245,500 acres of wilderness, create two scenic areas encompassing 34,500 acres, and safeguard 159 miles of wild and scenic rivers in the Los Padres National Forest and the Carrizo Plain National Monument.
+Once becoming law, these protections will help sustain the area’s quality of life by ensuring clean water for communities, protecting valuable wildlife habitat, and stimulating a vibrant local economy.

-The Central Coast Heritage Act is the product of years of discussion and negotiation, led by Rep. Capps, involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.
-Reps.
-Julia Brownley and Sam Farr, whose districts include part of the proposal, have co-sponsored the legislation.
+The Central Coast Heritage Act is the product of years of discussion and negotiation, involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.

 West Paso Robles rancher and business owner Greg McMillan said, “My family has lived in this area for six generations and it is my heart.
 I own and operate a small scale grass fed beef operation on family land and have planted an olive orchard.
 We are blessed to live in an area that contains some of the most rural and wild lands in the West, but the pressures on this land are great.
 The Central Coast Heritage Protection Act will ensure that our wildest lands and rivers remain intact.”More